acorver/arena-automation/documentation/Arena Automation System Documentation.md

         The HTML report system is highly extensible, and different types of plots can be added in the future.

     2. **Extract markersets**: Independently of the other scripts, the system will also output a "\*.csv" file containing the XYZ locations of various markers, as well as the corresponding markerset name.
 This allows easy plotting of e.g. Yframe trajectories in e.g. Matlab.
 Note that all this information is contained in the "*.msgpack*" files, and this "\*.csv" file is therefore redundant.

+#####\.
+The final output data files

+Relevant data files can be found in the following directories:

+1. **Behavior video data directory**: Z:/data/dragonfly/behavior video/< date >/
+1. **Telemetry data directory**: Z:/data/dragonfly/telemetry/< date >/
+1. **Main data directory**: Z:/people/Abel/arena-automation/data/< date >/

+At the end of all post-processing, you will (or can, if the relevant script was executed) encounter the following files in the main data directory:

+* **< date >.msgpack**: The original data file
+* **< date >.log**: The original log file

+* **< date >.msgpack.index**: The index file that is always created when any script accesses the .msgpack files.
+The index facilitates randomly accessing frame by frame index and timestamp.

+* **< date >.takeoffs.csv**: This file contains the frame ranges of the putative takeoff events.
+* **< date >.tracking.csv**: This file is associated with the _.takeoffs.csv_ file, and contains XYZ marker data for the takeoff events in question.

+* **< date >.mocap.csv**: This file contains only those trajectories deemed to be genuine takeoff trajectories of interest --- based on the span of the trajectory, and the duration of perching just prior to takeoff.
+It is essentially a subset of _.tracking.csv_.
+It includes all three vertices of the Yframe, as well as FlySim data.
+* **< date >.mocap.all.csv**: This file contains all the data in _.mocap.csv_, but also includes all other unidentified XYZ markers.

+* **< date >.perches.csv**: This file is the dual of _.takeoffs.csv_, and contains stretches of continuous perching.

+* **< date >.perch_objects.csv**: This file contains locations of the recognized perch object markersets.
+This file is not used much anymore, but can be used to easily plot the locations of the perches.

+* **< date >.flysim.csv**: This file is generated by the FlySim trajectory detection script.
+It contains frame ranges of putative FlySim trajectory events.
+* **< date >.flysim.tracking.csv**: This file is associated with the _.flysim.csv_ file, and contains XYZ marker data for the flysim trajectories in question.

+* **< date >.log.txt**: This file contains the same information as _\*.log_ files, but in plain text format.
+* **< date >.trials.csv**: This file is extracted from the _*.log_ files, and contains statistics on FlySim trajectory delay, height, velocity and velocity speedup, as reported by FlySim.

+* **vc.sqlite**: Temporary file containing all raw (\*.vc) camera data gathered by Cortex.
+This file can be deleted.
+* **< date >.raw.msgpack**: Contains the same data as the .msgpack file, as well as the \*.vc data in "vc.sqlite".
+* **< date >.raw.msgpack.index**: An index file for the \*.raw file.

+* **< date >\_N.telemetry.csv**: These files contain the processed telemetry data.
+They can be regenerated from the .bin/.meta/.bug3 files in the telemetry data directories, and can therefore be deleted if the memory space they take up is an issue.
+Because they represent binary data in text format, their memory footprint is necessarily larger than the original raw binary files.
+However, they make telemetry analysis significantly easier.

 ####\.
 Automatic post-processing of individual output types